BELONGING AND COMMUNITY

 A Micro School Where You Belong

-Too many students spend the day with their head down.
+Too many students spend the day with their heads down.
 At AHB Community School, inclusivity is actively coached with proven classroom management strategies like TRIBES.
 Here, social emotional education is valued as highly as academics.
-When students love the people they learn with, the entire school thrives.
+When students love the people they learn with, school becomes a community.